ADORSYS-GIS/openstack/docs/setupvswitch.md

         sudo ip addr add 192.168.100.10X dev ens3
         ```

-    - For VLAN, VMs are test-vm3 and test-vm4. run this for each of them
+    - For VLAN1, VMs are test-vm3 and test-vm4. run this for each of them

         ```sh
         multipass exec test-vmX -- sudo ip link set ens3 up \